pyodide/pyodide-blog/content/posts/314-release.md

 You also need to enable JSPI by passing `--experimental-wasm-stack-switching` when running Node.js <= v24.

+## JavaScript Interop Improvements

+The JavaScript interop layer in Pyodide has been improved in a few ways.
+We list some of them here:

+### `JsBigInt`: Proper `bigint` roundtripping

+We've added `pyodide.ffi.JsBigInt`, a new `int` subtype that makes JavaScript's `bigint` type roundtrip correctly through Python.
+Before this, a `bigint` arriving in Python would be converted to an `int`, but converting it back to JavaScript would produce a `number`, which silently loses precision for values above 2^53.
+Python integers larger than 2^53 had the same problem.
+Now both cases produce a `JsBigInt`, which converts back to `bigint` on the JavaScript side.
+Since `JsBigInt` supports all the same operations as `int`, most existing code won't need any changes.

 ## Acknowledgements

 A big thank you to Python Steering Council members and the broader Python community for their support and feedback on PEP 783 and related standards.